Floydlang/floyd/Docs/Floyd toplevel.md

 1. Simple and robust pre-made mechanisms for each concurrency needs.
 Avoid general-purpose!
 2. Composable
 3. Allow you to make a static design of your concurrency.
-4. Separate out parallellism into a separate mechanism.
+4. Separate out parallelism into a separate mechanism.
 5. Avoid problematic constructs like threads, locks, callback hell, nested futures and await/asyc -- dead ends of concurrecy.
-6. Supply means to expose execution parallellism for the separate parallisation features.
+6. Supply means to expose execution parallelism for the separate parallisation features.
 7. Let you control/tune how many threads and cores to use for what parts of the system independantly of the code.

 The building block for this is the actor (similar to Erlang's or Elexir's processes) - using an inbox, a state value and a function.